tarasbogach/mysql_roaring/README.md

 # Roaring bitmaps as MySQL/MariaDB User Defined Functions

-| This work is complete, but not tested yet!
+| This development is completed, but only partially tested.
+Please use it at your own risk.

 ## Storage
 * You can use `LONGBLOB` data type to store bitmap in MySQL/MariaDB column.